gina-alaska/browse-ng/README.md

 * GOOGLE_KEY
 * GOOGLE_SECRET

+__NOTE:__ Google's OAuth2 access requires an valid public hostname to use so you will need to use some services for xip.io to login to the application.

 The following environment variables are needed to access the database, if not specified it will attempt to use a local database server

 * RAILS_DB_USER